krzysu/mashaclimbing/src/posts/2018-03-kophangan-krabi/kophangan-krabi.md

 published: true
 tags: ['travel']
 image: './thumbnail.jpg'
+seo: 'Read about how to get from Ko Phangan (Koh Pha Ngan) to Railay Beach in Krabi province.
+How to find the bus station in Surat Thani.
+Travel by ferry, bus, minivan, and boat.
+How to avoid scam in Thailand.'
 ---

 During our travel through Thailand, as many other backpackers, we did not have the exact plan, but just several pins on the map with places we wished to visit.
 A party island **Ko Phangan** was one of them.
 We got there by plane.
 There is an easy connection from Bangkok to Surat Thani.
 At arrival, we bought a combined ticket _Surat Thani airport - bus to Donsak ferry - ferry to Ko Phangan_.